As a doctoral student, you’ve already discovered that creating new knowledge and building a career is not a solo enterprise.

 Peer Mentoring Fellows will hone skills highly valued across multiple professional realms, such as active listening, group facilitation, basic coaching techniques and supporting a range of diverse learners and learning goals.
 Fellows will also cultivate a deeper awareness of their current roles as mentees, to support them in key advising relationships (such as with Ph.D. program advisors) and strengthen their ability to mentor others effectively in turn.

 The application cycle is currently closed.

 Interested in participating in a future date?
 Reach out to Maria Wisdom to learn about plans for the program.

 Best Practices in Mentoring (GS990): A Duke Graduate Academy Short Course

 This free course is designed for doctoral students and postdocs from all disciplines at Duke, who seek to get the most out of their mentoring relationships (whether as mentees or mentors, ranging from informal to formal relationships).
 The course will provide space for you to reflect on how mentoring has shaped your path thus far, what you can do to improve your current mentoring relationships (as a mentee), and how you can be a more effective mentor to others.
 You will practice peer mentoring in small breakout groups with other Ph.D. students or postdocs, and hone concrete mentoring skills such as active listening, providing helpful feedback and coaching people to solve their own problems.

-Register for this course in the Duke Graduate Academy Summer Session 2021 by May 14.
+Registration for this course in the Duke Graduate Academy Summer Session 2021 is now closed.
 For more information about course content (or when it will be offered again), please contact the instructor, Maria Wisdom.